Flowers

 Divide bearded Irises at this time of year by selecting young portions of the rhizomes about 4 to 6 inches long, trim the fan of leaves to about 6 inches and shorten the roots by about a half in length and then plant in their new positions but leave the rhizome on the surface of the soil.
-Don’t forget to water in.
+Don’t forget to water them in.

 Prolong the flowering of Sweet Peas, Roses, Dahlias and Cosmos by regular dead heading.